keepthrifty/keepthrifty.github.io/_posts/2016-11-20-money-life-lessons-oregon-trail.md

 Hopefully that didn't divert you for too long :)

-I've been wanting to write a post on this for a while and, thanks to some encouragement from some blogger friends on the new [Rockstar Finance Forums](http://forums.rockstarfinance.com){: target="_blank"} (Thanks J. Money and Ms. Montana!), I'm ready to share some of the most important lessons I learned from _The Oregon Trail_.
+I've been wanting to write a post on this for a while and, thanks to some encouragement from some blogger friends on the new [Rockstar Finance Forums](http://forums.rockstarfinance.com){: target="_blank"} (Thanks Ms. Montana, J. Money, and Mystery Money Man!), I'm ready to share some of the most important lessons I learned from _The Oregon Trail_.

 ## Income Matters